Subscribe

 Before you begin writing your book, it’s wise to consider how it can support your broader, long-term vision—for your readers, your work in the world, and yourself as an author.

-Your story matters and will be a meaningful way for you to engage your readers, yet it’s essential to dig a little deeper to find clarity on the best format for your message and the most impactful way to help you reach your goals.
+Your story matters and will be a meaningful way to engage your readers, yet it’s essential to dig a little deeper to find clarity on the best format for your message and the most impactful way to reach your goals.

 Our accomplished client, Bobbi, came to us with a finished draft of her memoir.
 She had lived through a tragedy decades before that led her down a new career path of supporting others as they navigate violent trauma.
 Through her healing process, she studied with pioneers in the field of trauma, obtained her PhD, and eventually launched her private practice focused on workplace well-being.